Aksherwal/vksHairSalon/README.md

 # vksHairSalon
-This a react based web portal for a Hair Salon
+This a react based web portal for a Hair Salon.
+Link: https://vkshairsalon.netlify.app/